binnyva/gatsby-garden/README.md

 ## TODO

+- Sitemap should be paginated
+- Support for non-root installs.
+Right now, app depends on it being uploaded to the / folder.
+Use `pathPrefix` for this.

+## DONE

+- RSS Feed - DONE
 - Home page should have better functionality.
-A note with a specific title, menu items, or Site Header and description with 5 random note links.
+A note with a specific title, menu items, or Site Header and description.
-- Sitemap should be paginated